-The aim of this open source project is to develop a system to monitor the movement/location of animals using radio transmitters and receivers.
-A main focus is, that non-technical users can assemble it and operate it via a browser.
+The aim of this open source project is to develop a system to monitor the movement/location of small animals using radio transmitters and receivers.
+A main focus is, that non-technical users can assemble and operate it via a standard web browser.

 First we need an animal, for example a bat.